vmware-archive/kube-prod-runtime/docs/components.md

 #### Override storage parameters

-The following example shows how to override the retention days, estimated number of timeseries, bytes per sample and overhead factor at the same time.
+The following example shows how to override the retention days and storage volume size.

 ```
 $ cat kubeprod-manifest.jsonnet